How to Spot Fake Tarot Card Readers

 Some good Tarot readers will ask what your question is.
 Others are certain that the cards will reveal the Seeker's situation.
 Both kinds can be legitimate, so don't judge the reader if she can't read your mind.
 She reads cards.

 Fakes will elicit personal information and spin it out into "readings."
-If you're at a psychic fair or street fair, listen in on what the reader is telling other clients.
+If you're at a psychic fair or street fair, first listen in on what the reader is asking other clients.

-No ethical or caring Tarot reader ever predicts death.
+No ethical or trained Tarot reader ever predicts death.
 You see that in operas and movies scripted by ignorant people.
 Tarot cards are symbolic, not literal.
 A good reader will explain this.

 Blatant Misuse of the Tarot

-Fakes talk about curses and spells.
-They may offer to neutralize curses and spells for a few dollars more.
+- Fakes talk about curses and spells.
+They may offer to create or neutralize curses and spells for huge amounts of money.
+Get up and walk away if you hear this nonsense.
+Life is not like Harry Potter or video games.

 For heaven's sake, before racking up your credit-card balance, check out any Tarot network or practitioner.
-Online psychics like Gabriella are fakes (real psychics don't need to advertise), but some online and phone-line Tarot practitioners are truly looking at cards while talking with you.
+Online psychics like Maria or Celeste are fakes (real psychics have a first AND last name and they don't need to advertise), but some online and phone-line Tarot practitioners are truly looking at cards while talking with you.
 Best of all, find a live Tarot reader who comes recommended.
-Ask at salons, coffeehouses, spas, health-food stores, and hotels.
+Ask at salons, coffeehouses, spas, health-food stores, and hotels, and check references, which a real reader will be happy to give you.

 A good Tarot reader will be kind, polite, and clear, and show how you can correct or avoid any negativity.